abichinger/semantic-release-pypi/README.md

 <br />

 - `setup.py` based (Legacy interface)
-  - `setuptools` is required, other packaging tools like Poetry or Hatch are not supported by this `plugin`
+  - `setuptools` is required, other packaging tools like Poetry or Hatch are not supported when using this interface
   - `version` will be set inside `setup.cfg`
   - `version` must **not be set** inside `setup.py`